 The Bahamas are set to change their identity in the world for good.
 2020 onwards, they won’t just be known for acres of white sandy beaches, a god-sent strip of 700 picturesque islands and well, Cat-5 hurricanes.
-The islands will now be recognized for the first-of-its-kind reconstructed, post- hurricane solar electricity grid.
+The islands will now be recognized for the first-of-its-kind reconstructed, post- hurricane solar power grid.

-Considering the massive expenditure on fossil fuel, this investment in clean power sounds pretty sustainable.
+Considering the massive expenditure on fossil fuel, this investment in solar power sounds pretty sustainable.
 Moreover, with solar costs plummeting and ROIs skyrocketing, it’s only a matter of time till this initiative becomes a precedent for many such projects to follow.

 Amidst gusty winds and large-than-life currents, renewables are finding a way to help humanity find their way to sustainable, cleaner energy.